Seatis/my-teaching-materials/workshop/expressions-and-control-flow/cs.md

             if (a == 13)
             {
+                // this block will run
                 Console.WriteLine("Yaaay!
-The value of the \"a\" variable is 13"); // This block will run }
+The value of the \"a\" variable is 13");
+            }

             if (a == 8)
             {
+                // this block will NOT run
                 Console.WriteLine("Yaaay!
-The value of the \"a\" variable is 8"); // This block will NOT run }
+The value of the \"a\" variable is 8");
+            }